QUICK FACTS ABOUT THE RHINOPLASTY PROCEDURE

 During the initial recovery period, you must refrain from any strenuous movement, including bending and heavy lifting.
 Avoid any activities that could result in direct contact with your nose and disrupt the healing tissues.
 You will receive more detailed instructions from Dr. Katz that should be followed carefully.
 You will also meet with Dr. Katz for several follow-up visits, so he can check your healing progress and let you know when you can go back to work and resume exercise.

-You should see results immediately, with continued improvement as the swelling subsides.
+You should be able to see your nose job results immediately, with continued improvement as the swelling subsides.
+To view results from Dr. Katz’s previous nose surgery patients, visit our rhinoplasty before and after photo gallery.

 How Much Does a Rhinoplasty Cost?